 - If John is hanging posters for the class election...and I am hanging posters for the class election...how do we combine these into a single sentence?

 John and I are hanging posters for the class election.

 There are three main rules to remember when dealing with compound nouns.

 - If the nouns are joined by the word and, use a plural verb.

 When you use and, it signals addition.

-In the example above, John and I are both hanging the posters.
-Whether or not both of us are hanging them together, the action is describing what both nouns are doing as a single event.
+John and I hang the posters in the example above.
+Whether or not we hang them together, the action describes what both nouns do as a single event.

 Spike runs after the ball.

 Chomps runs after the ball.